Leading Culture Change Through Professional Societies of Biology

 Description

-The National Science Foundation (NSF) is offering a federal grant opportunity titled "Leading Culture Change Through Professional Societies of Biology" aimed at advancing diversity, equity, and inclusion in the biological sciences.
-This program seeks proposals from non-profit organizations, professional societies, and institutions of higher education that can leverage their unique positions to foster culture change within the discipline, addressing systemic inequities and promoting a more inclusive environment for diverse scientists.
-With an estimated total program funding of $12 million, the NSF anticipates awarding approximately 14 grants, with individual awards ranging from $500,000 to $2 million.
-Interested applicants must submit their proposals by July 1, 2025, and can reach out to NSF grants.gov support at grantsgovsupport@nsf.gov for assistance.
+The U.S. National Science Foundation (NSF) is offering a grant opportunity titled "Leading Culture Change Through Professional Societies of Biology" aimed at advancing diversity, equity, and inclusion within the biological sciences.
+This program seeks proposals from non-profit organizations, professional societies, and institutions of higher education to leverage their unique capabilities in fostering culture change that supports a diverse community of biologists.
+The initiative recognizes the urgent need for systemic change in the culture of biological sciences, which has historically excluded various demographics, and aims to implement evidence-based strategies to create inclusive norms and practices.
+The total funding available for this program is $12 million, with individual awards ranging from $500,000 to $2 million, and the deadline for proposal submissions is June 7, 2025.
+For further inquiries, interested applicants can contact NSF grants.gov support at grantsgovsupport@nsf.gov.

 Point(s) of Contact